motojoe-co-uk/bigspring-light/content/english/rental/rental-bike-selection.md

 description : Rental Bike Selection
 draft: false
 type: rental-bike-selection

 menu:
   main:
-    name: Rental Bike Selection
+    name: Bike Selection
     parent: rental
     weight: 1

 ---
 All the motorcycles in our rental bike selection are from the BMW Motorrad range.

 The majority of our fleet is under six months old and all are maintained to the highest standards in our fully equipped workshop.

-Use our [Rental Calculator](/rental-calculator) and check availability for your specific requirements.
+Use our [Rental Calculator](/rental/rental-calculator) and check availability for your specific requirements.

 Detailed specifications of the models available can be found on [Motorrad Central Scotland’s website](https://www.motorradcentral.com).